Amazon vs Walmart: What’s the Best Place to Sell in 2026?

 Amazon halts sales of books that treat LGBTQ identities as mental illness, report says - CNET

-Selling on Walmart
+Benefits of Selling on Walmart

 Selling on Walmart has one key difference, you first need approval before you can sell on the Walmart Marketplace.
 Walmart will email an “Invitation to Sign Up” for approved sellers, and only then can they create a Seller Account on Walmart Seller Central.
 Unlike Amazon, Walmart has no monthly fee or charges to maintain a seller account on its marketplace.
 Sellers are only charged a referral fee per product.
 After signing up, sellers simply upload items and fulfill their orders.